A Post by Bridgette

 Last year, I spent my winter implementing Hygge while pregnant and impatiently awaiting the arrival of my first daughter.
 This year, I’m learning how to Hygge with a baby!
 Join me on my journey and read on for great tips on how to cozy up with your baby in tow.

-Take advantage of every moment
+Take advantage of every moment, to hygge with your baby

 Even if you’re just sitting down for a while to feed your baby, take 5 minutes ahead of time to prepare.